liseman/growerbot/electric imp source/readme.md

-# Using the electric Imp with the growerbot
+# Using the electric Imp with the Growerbot

 ## For starters